Is It Worthwhile To Seek A Formal Autism Spectrum Disorder Diagnosis If You Think You Have It?

 They think a loose, casual self-diagnosis is good enough

-Some people know they can't officially diagnose themselves, but they learn about Asperger's and think, "That sounds exactly like me.
+Some people know they can't officially diagnose themselves, but they learn about ASD and think, "That sounds exactly like me.
 All the suggestions I've read for how to address the social problems that stem from it seem helpful too.
 All in all it seems like a good framework for understanding and dealing with what I'm going through.
 From now on I'm going to operate as if I have it.
 I don't care if that's not a proper binding conclusion.
 It's useful enough for my purposes.
 It's not as if I want to apply for disability payments.
 I just want to find some good books on body language."

 They want to address their specific social weak spots, and don't have a strong need know whether those issues fall under a diagnostic category or not

-As mentioned, knowing you have Asperger's can give you more information and context about your specific interpersonal trouble areas.
+As mentioned, knowing you have Autism Spectrum Disorder can give you more information and context about your specific interpersonal trouble areas.
 However, some people feel they already understand the ins and outs of their social problems.
 They know they struggle with, say, following group conversations, understanding humor, and being empathetic.
 They want practical suggestions for improving, and don't see much use in knowing if their mix of issues can be captured by a particular term.

 Again, they're more concerned with working on their nitty gritty social issues and don't care about broader labels.
-There's not a blood test to determine if someone has Asperger's.
-There's no clear boundary between someone who has mild Asperger's and a person who's "normal", but on the more awkward end of the scale.
+There's not a blood test to determine if someone has ASD.
+There's no clear boundary between someone who has mild ASD and a person who's "normal", but on the more awkward end of the scale.
 Any diagnosis is ultimately a judgment call on the part of a professional.
 If they've done their job they'll have gathered as much relevant information as possible and carefully compared their findings to agreed-upon criteria, but it's still subjective in the end.

 The fact is some people are misdiagnosed too.
 They could have gone to a less-experienced clinician who seized on one or two of their odd behaviors and overlooked all the ways the condition didn't fit them.
 Or they were diagnosed when they were younger, and the psychologist misinterpreted an awkward phase they were going through.
 It supports a sense of "I'll never truly know, so why bother?"